Home » Healthy Living » Simple Basil and Ginger Tea Recipe For Inflammation

 How Inflammation affects the body

-Inflammation is experienced by everyone.
+Everyone experiences inflammation.
 However, the duration of time inflammation occurs can become a problem.

 Once the body is alerted, the healing and repair process can begin.
 If inflammation becomes chronic, the immune system can become dysregulated.